-Your claim is eligible subject to the terms and conditions of the policy.
+Your claim is likely to be eligible subject to the terms and conditions of the policy.
 Please call us so we can confirm if your treatment is eligible.

 Please note: We will exclude specified conditions from your cover for at least two years after you join if: